How to become a Reader at Mass

 • Being in full compliance with the norms of the Safe Environment Program of the Diocese of Bridgeport.

-3. Upon completion of the required formation, each candidate will be given a letter of authorization by the Bishop which will allow him or her to serve in their respective parishes for a period of three years.
+4. Upon completion of the required formation, you will be given a letter of authorization by the Bishop which will allow you to serve in your respective parishes for a period of five years.

 Secondary Mandates